This article may contain compensated links. Please read disclaimer for more info.

 If you prefer to visit the Montmartre off the beaten path, then have a look at our Secret Map of Montmartre.

 For an evening of fun, head to the Moulin Rouge to see one of the most iconic cabarets in Paris.
-Running since 1889, at the Moulin Rouge, as well as witnessing the talented can-can dancers, you’ll see a range of world-class acts.
+Running since 1889, at the Moulin Rouge, as well as witnessing the crazy cancan dance, you’ll see a range of world-class acts.

 This is one of the most unique things to do in Paris, so be sure to book your tickets early to avoid disappointment.
 Although the Moulin Rouge has multiple shows every night, it is a sell-out most nights.